-Standard PE 4 yr.1.1 Demonstrate control and balance during movement that moves the child from one place to another (for example, walk forward in a straight line, hop, run and stop, change direction, and jump over low objects).

-■ Standard PE 4 yr.1.2 Demonstrate coordination and balance in movement that does not move the child from one place to another (for example, balance on one foot, and move body parts in isolation).

-■ Standard PE 4 yr.1.3 Demonstrate control of large muscles to manipulate objects ride wheeled toys).
+- Standard PE 4 yr.1.1 Demonstrate control and balance during movement that moves the child from one place to another (for example, walk forward in a straight line, hop, run and stop, change direction, - and jump over low objects). - Standard PE 4 yr.1.2 Demonstrate coordination and balance in movement that does not move the child from one place to another (for example, - balance on one foot, and move body parts in isolation). - Standard PE 4 yr.1.3 Demonstrate control of large muscles to manipulate objects (for example, throw and catch a ball, use a club to move a ball, ride wheeled toys).